List of Gardening Books

 published by Candlewick Press

 Corn grows up.
 Carrots grow down.
 Cucumbers climb around and around.
 Kids will enjoy this catchy rhyming story as it explores with a family how different plants grow in their garden: up, down, and around.
-Kids will learn a variety of plant names and how they grow (as in above ground or below).
+Consequently, kids will learn a variety of plant names and how they grow (as in above ground or below).
 The words are simple and limited and the illustrations fill the page.
-The book ends with the family enjoying the rewards of their garden for lunch.
+In conclusion, the book ends with the family enjoying the rewards of their garden for lunch.

 by Mary Dodson Wade